lgmorand/aks-workshop/_entries/02-01 challenge1.md

 #### Run the app

 Use `docker run` to start a new container from the image you have just created.
+Use the port 9000 for your test (or any available one).

 {% collapsible %}